truenas/documentation/content/SCALE/Shares/_index.md

 | rpc.statd(8) bind port            | Enter a number to bind [rpc.statd](https://www.freebsd.org/cgi/man.cgi?query=rpc.statd) only to that port. |
 | rpc.lockd(8) bind port            | Enter a number to bind [rpc.lockd](https://www.freebsd.org/cgi/man.cgi?query=rpc.lockd) only to that port. |

-Unless a specific setting is needed, it is recommended to use the default settings for the NFS service.
+Unless you need a specific setting, we recommend using the default NFS settings.

 When TrueNAS is already connected to [Active Directory]({{< relref "ActiveDirectorySCALE.md" >}}), setting *NFSv4* and *Require Kerberos for NFSv4* also requires a [Kerberos Keytab]({{< relref "KerberosSCALE.md#kerberos-keytabs" >}}).

 ## Connecting to the NFS Share

 Although you can connect to an NFS share with various operating systems, it is recommended to use a Linux/Unix operating system.
 First, download the `nfs-common` kernel module.
-This can be done using the package manager of the installed distribution.
+This can be done using the installed distribution's package manager.
 For example, on Ubuntu/Debian, enter `sudo apt-get install nfs-common` in the terminal.

 After installing the module, connect to an NFS share by entering `sudo mount -t nfs {IPaddressOfTrueNASsystem}:{path/to/nfsShare} {localMountPoint}`.
-In the above example, *{IPaddressOfTrueNASsystem}* is the IP address of the remote TrueNAS system that contains the NFS share, *{path/to/nfsShare}* is the path to the NFS share on the TrueNAS system, and *{localMountPoint}* is a local directory on the host system configured for the mounted NFS share.
+In the above example, *{IPaddressOfTrueNASsystem}* is the remote TrueNAS system's IP address that contains the NFS share, *{path/to/nfsShare}* is the path to the NFS share on the TrueNAS system, and *{localMountPoint}* is a local directory on the host system configured for the mounted NFS share.
 For example, `sudo mount -t nfs 10.239.15.110:/mnt/Pool1/NFS_Share /mnt` will mount the NFS share *NFS_Share* to the local directory `/mnt`.

 By default, anyone that connects to the NFS share only has *read* permission.